hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 }
 ```

-The two nodes should automatically form a cluster, as they will by
+These two members should automatically form a cluster, as they will use
-default use multicast to discover each other.
+multicast, by default, to discover each other.
-You should see output like the following:
+You should see an output similar to the following:

 ```
 Members [2] {